 One of the simplest garden design basics that people overlook is keeping upkeep to a minimum.
-It does take planning to make your garden look great all year round, takes planning.
-However, by creating zones in your garden design and planning planting, you’ve actually made keeping it looking good easier.
+It does take planning to make your garden look great all year round.
+However, by creating zones in your garden design and planning planting, you’ve made keeping it looking good easier.

 Another way to help you keep on top is to create a list of all the tasks you need to do and then divide them over the season.
 This way you can reward your hard work with some time enjoying your garden.

 Just remember that lots of lawn require lots of work, whereas decking only needs to be repainted every couple of years and occasionally swept clean.
 So, it’s worth keeping grass to a healthy minimum and use beds, gravel and decking to maximum effect.

 Essential tools and storage

 Also, you don’t need to spend a load of money building a shed when there are lots of easy to assemble plastic on the market.
 Most will be big enough to sort a mower, some tools and hose.